kluchey/OMG/pages/Study Guide.md

 				- In math class, usually we do more focused practice than just 2 minutes and most questions require more than 2 minutes to write down.
 			- Then, take 2 minutes to consolidate:
 				- >> What didn't you know in your practice?
 What do you need to know after today?
 Add these findings to your forced recall activity.
-			- Repeat this routine every day and build out a
+			- Repeat this routine every day to keep building on top of the knowledge you remembered each day prior.
 	- ## Pro-tips
 		- Always get a good night's sleep before a test.
 Always eat breakfast the morning of a test day.
 		- Always keep a calendar and know when the next test will be so you can prepare days before you write it.